My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Click on the streaming service of your choice to listen to the playlist as you read along.

 No members of the original British punk generation have had as distinguished and full a career as Paul Weller.
 Spanning forty years and three distinct stages, regardless of whether a member of a band or solo, all the music that has borne his name has been marked by the soul and R&B influences that have motivated his creativity.
-He’s had limited and brief flourishes of success and recognition internationally, but in England he is a revered member of the creative class, recognized unlike few others as a lasting chronicler of British culture.
-So if you’re a punk and rock fan you’ll love the early stage and many selections throughout, and if you like lighter fare then you’ll enjoy the middle part of this playlist.
+He has had limited and brief flourishes of success and recognition internationally, but in England he is a revered member of the creative class, recognized unlike few others as a lasting chronicler of British culture.
+This playlist will range through his early punk days, through his middle pop and new wave period, and then his later soul and blues period.
 It is evidence of Weller’s varied style that he could both appeal and alienate core elements of his audience – likely a reason he’s never cracked through as a top-selling artist.

 The Jam